 To sum it up, the valuation of your company will go as follows:

 What deal have we made and why?

 At the beginning of the article I stated that our company is now worth $150M.
-To set this valuation, Vianney, François and I made a deal to sell 20% of our shares for $30M.
+To set this valuation, my two technical co-founders and I made a deal to sell 20% of our shares for $30M.

 The deal is simple.
 We, as founders, are taking $30M in cash and in exchange Expedition Growth Capital will get 20% of the company and 1 seat on the board.

 We keep full ownership of the company with 80% of the shares and 3 seats at the board.

 You're probably wondering why we decided to make such a deal and also why not keep 100% of the company when you know that you're hyper growing and that your company will be worth 10 times more in the next few years...

 It comes down to two parameters: pressure and risk.

 The bigger your company gets, the higher the valuation is and the more pressure you have as a founder.